ukrizu/superlearning-audio/replit.md

 **Cons:** Requires API key and incurs costs, needs internet connectivity

 ### File Format Detection
-**Decision:** Auto-detection with multi-delimiter support
+**Decision:** Auto-detection with pipe (|) and semicolon (;) delimiter support
-**Rationale:** Maximizes compatibility with various input formats while maintaining simplicity.
+**Rationale:** Focused delimiter support ensures consistent parsing and prevents ambiguity from commas in natural language text.

 **Supported Formats:**
-1. **Language pairs**: Any line containing tab, pipe, semicolon, or comma delimiter
+1. **Language pairs**: Lines containing pipe (|) or semicolon (;) delimiter
    - Example: `Dobrý den|Buenos días` (Czech-Spanish)
    - Example: `Guten Tag;Dobrý den` (German-Czech)
+   - Only one delimiter type allowed per file
 2. **Foreign language only**: Lines without delimiters trigger automatic translation
    - Example: `Buenos días` (Spanish → will be translated to selected native language)

 **Detection Logic:**
-- Checks first line for presence of delimiters
+- Checks first line for presence of | or ; delimiter
 - Validates that delimiter produces exactly 2 non-empty parts
+- Reports error if multiple delimiter types (| and ;) found on the same line
 - Falls back to foreign-language-only mode if no delimiter found
 - First column is always native language, second is foreign language

+**Validation:**
+- Multiple delimiters on the same line trigger an error
+- Each line must consistently use the same delimiter as detected in the first line

 ### State Management
 **Decision:** Content-based session state with MD5 hashing